My Alternative Hypothesis for the Mechanism Behind Muscle Growth

 When we repeatedly perform an exercise, it causes a burning sensation, as the muscles use up the available oxygen conveyed by red blood cells, more rapidly than the oxygen can be replenished.
 Lacking oxygen, anaerobic respiration kicks in, producing lactic acid in the muscles.
 I propose that lactic acid is what directs the extra electrical energy into muscles, as needed for muscle growth.

-But another equally valid and critically important, yet overlooked way of looking at pH, is as a measure of voltage, and in-fact, pH meters can be set to display millivolts (mV), with a reading between +414 mV and -414 mV, instead of a pH reading between pH 0 and pH 14, respectively.
+But an overlooked, yet equally valid and critically important way of looking at pH, is as a measure of voltage, and in-fact, pH meters can be set to display millivolts (mV), with a reading between +414 mV and -414 mV, instead of a pH reading between pH 0 and pH 14, respectively.

 An acidic solution has a positive voltage, whereas an alkaline (a.k.a. basic) solution has a negative voltage.
 Why is this important?

 Lactic acid remains in the muscles after exercise, making you feel sore.
 It represents positive charge—excess protons.
-To reiterate: acids have excess positive charge, a.k.a. protons, a.k.a. hydrogen ions.
+To reiterate: acids have excess positive charge, a.k.a. protons, a.k.a. hydrogen [cat]ions.

 But the body can only tolerate a narrow range of pH, and therefore must balance this excess positive charge that is caused by lactic acid in the muscles.
-ATP and NADPH are drawn in, which carry electricity into the muscles, until the muscles return to their requisite negative voltage, i.e. they return to their slightly alkaline pH (specifically, between pH 7.35 and 7.45).
+ATP and NADPH are thus drawn in, carrying electricity into the muscles, until the muscles return to their requisite negative voltage, i.e., they return to their slightly alkaline pH (specifically, between pH 7.35 and 7.45).

 Why is the body slightly alkaline?
 Well, because we run on electrons, a.k.a. electricity!
 If our bodies became acidic, it would mean there was no electrical charge for us to run on, and we would be joining our ancestors.
 On the other hand, ‘Old Sparky’ is an extreme example of the lethal effect of excessive electrical charge.

 Well, so there you have it.
 My harebrained hypothesis can be summarized as: Exercised muscles, full of positively charged lactic acid, take in negatively charged electricity to balance their excess positive charge.
 In other words, ATP and NADPH deliver electrons to muscles to bring them back up to their proper pH.
-This works automatically along a voltage concentration gradient, like a dry towel soaking up water.
+This works automatically along a voltage-based concentration gradient, like a dry towel soaking up water.
 That is to say, ‘opposites attract.’
-The electrically charged ATP and NADPH molecules flow toward the positive charge of the excess protons of the lactic acid that’s in the muscles, by magnetic attraction.
-When the pH (i.e. voltage) returns to its proper slightly alkaline state (i.e. negative voltage—that is, higher-than-neutral voltage), at that point, the total number of electrons (amperage) in the muscles has been increased, thereby supplying the extra quantity of electricity needed for muscle growth.
+The electrically charged ATP and NADPH molecules flow toward the positive charge of the excess protons of the lactic acid in the muscles, by magnetic attraction.
+When the pH returns to its proper, slightly alkaline state (i.e., negative voltage), at that point, the total number of electrons (amperage) in the muscles has been increased, thereby supplying the extra quantity of electricity needed for muscle growth.

 Thanks for reading.
 God bless you.